Start9Labs/documentation/site/source/user-manual/initial-setup.rst

   :depth: 2
   :local:

-Check out te video below, and follow along with the steps in this guide to setup your new Embassy!
+Check out the video below, and follow along with the steps in this guide to setup your new Embassy!

     .. youtube:: cWFLUH6jrqA
       :width: 100%